cvcio/go-plagiarism/README.md

 ![N-Grams](https://github.com/cvcio/go-plagiarism/raw/main/assets/N-Grams.png)

 In our case (cc [MediaWatch](https://mediawatch.io)) we use this algorithm to create relationships between similar articles and map the process, or **the chain of misinformation**.
-As our scope is to track propaganda networks in the news ecosystem, this algorithm only tested in such context.
+As our scope is to track propaganda networks in the news ecosystem, this algorithm is only tested in such context.

 ![The Chain of Misinformation](https://github.com/cvcio/go-plagiarism/raw/main/assets/The%20Chain%20of%20Misinformation.png)